inestmimi4/E-learning_project/README.md

 ### Prerequisites
 - Node.js and npm installed on your machine.
-- MongoDB installed and running.
+- MySQL installed and running.

 ### Backend Setup
 1. Clone the repository: